Hello World On MacOS

 Example application

-The example application is a simple mac app - it runs a 5 minute timer and contains a single unit test (real-world applications will be far more complex; this app simply serves as an introduction to the macOS build environment).
+The example application is a simple mac app.
+The app runs a 5 minute timer and contains a single unit test.
+Real-world applications will be far more complex.
+This app simply serves as an introduction to the macOS execution environment.

-- Run tests using XCode on the macOS VM whenever we push code.
+• Run tests using XCode on the macOS virtual machine whenever we push a change to the repository.

 Example configuration file